project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/03-generate-preview.md

 ![Preview building in the GAMA Panel](../images/tutorial/03-preview-building-panel.png)

+![GAMA running during preview capture](../images/tutorial/03-gama-running-during-preview-capture.png)

 GAMA may start or update the experiment while Unity receives the preview data.

-![GAMA running during preview capture](../images/tutorial/03-gama-running-during-preview-capture.png)
+_Example of the previous experiment after the preview is built in Unity_
 ## Expected Result

 The Unity scene should show the map and detected agents without entering Play